pusher/k8s-spot-price-monitor/README.md

 ## Introduction

-Reads instance types and availability zones from Kubernetes labels to expose prometheus metrics the current spot prices of spot instances within a cluster.
+Reads instance types and availability zones from Kubernetes labels to expose as Prometheus metrics, the current spot prices of spot instances within a cluster.

 ## Usage